-2. Fyre: The Greatest Party that Never HappenedStream Now (Netflix)
+7. Fyre: The Greatest Party that Never HappenedWatch now on Netflix

 If you’ve ever messed up something real bad, watch Fyre and you can’t help but feel a bit better about yourself.
 A festival so badly run, it never happened, tickets cost £1000 upwards and the organiser ended up in prison.
 Steeped in ineptitude and the brazen chancery of the most dubious of influencers, Fyre is a schadenfreude-fest.

 8. Three Identical StrangersWatch now on Netflix

 Triplets separated at birth are reunited through happenstance - their story makes them something of a celebrity then things take a turn for the worse.
 That's the best way to sum up this gripping documentary without giving too much away.
 We guarantee your mouths will be open by the third act.

 This one is stranger than fiction.
 A controversial guru decides to buy up land in Oregon in the US, with the the hope of making a Utopian town for his followers.
 What ensues is far from the blissful idyll that he wanted to make.
 The biggest surprise with this story is that it isn't that well known - as what ensues is jaw-dropping stuff.

 10. Conversations with a Killer: The Ted Bundy TapesWatch now on Netflix